Cancer of Unknown Primary

 Treatment for cancer of unknown primary

-When tests have been unable to find the primary cancer, a diagnosis of CUP is given.
-This is often a difficult time and it can be hard to accept that the primary cannot be found.
+When tests have been unable to find the primary cancer, you will be given a diagnosis of CUP.
+This is often a difficult time and it can be hard to accept that the primary site cannot be found.
 Some people may feel relieved that the tests are over and that the focus can now be on treatment options.